-What does the American Cancer Society recommend?
+What does the American Cancer Society recommend about body weight?

 To help lower your risk of cancer

-As part of its nutrition and physical activity guidelines for cancer prevention, the American Cancer Society recommends that people try to get to and stay at a healthy weight throughout life.
+As part of its guidelines on nutrition and physical activity for cancer prevention, the American Cancer Society recommends that people try to get to and stay at a healthy weight throughout life.
 The best way to stay at a healthy body weight is to balance how much you eat with how active you are.
 If you are overweight, the best way to get to a healthy body weight is to limit the calories you take in, and burn more calories through physical activity.

-You can lower the number of calories that you take in by eating smaller amounts of food (smaller portion sizes); limiting between-meal snacks; and limiting foods and drinks that are high in calories, fat, and/or added sugars, and that provide few nutrients.
+You can lower the number of calories you take in by eating smaller amounts of food (smaller portion sizes); limiting between-meal snacks; and limiting foods and drinks that are high in calories, fat, and/or added sugars, and that provide few nutrients.
 Fried foods, cookies, cakes, candy, ice cream, and regular soft drinks should be replaced with vegetables and fruits, whole grains, beans, and lower calorie beverages.

 The American Cancer Society recommends that adults should get at least 150 minutes of moderate intensity or 75 minutes of vigorous intensity activity each week (or a combination of these), preferably spread throughout the week.
 Children and teens should get at least 1 hour of moderate or vigorous intensity activity each day, with vigorous activity on at least 3 days each week.